WELCOME TO MITFORD

 The Arts Center is located at 8140 Parkway Drive, in downtown Leeds.
 The gallery is open during events.
 In case of inclement weather, call the center at 205-699-1892 to confirm opening hours.

-The Leeds Arts Council will honor the Moody High School Artists with an opening reception on Sunday, November 5, 2017, from 1:30 to 3:30 pm at the Leeds Theatre & Arts Center in downtown Leeds.
-The public is invited to meet the artists and enjoy their beautiful and varied works.
+The Leeds Arts Council will honor the Leeds High School Artists with an opening reception on Sunday, February 2, 2020, from 1:30 to 3:30 pm at the Leeds Arts Center.
+The public is invited to meet these talented artists and enjoy their beautiful and varied works.
 Admission is free.

 These high school artists work in a variety of mediums and styles.
 Their works reflect their interest in nature, pop culture, music, humor, and everyday life.